GMCD Mission: To protect and enhance the natural resources of the district and to educate the public about natural resource concerns

 - Continue to educate the general public on the use of the No-Till Drill.

 - Support the Sanders County Pollinator Initiative: Educate the public, support efforts for and distribute seed for the creation of pollinator habitat in Sanders County in partnership with the Eastern Sanders County Conservation District and Lower Clark Fork Watershed Group.
-Efforts in 2021 will include the creation of 3 demonstration plots of pollinator habitat across Sanders County.
+Efforts in 2022 will include the maintenance of three demonstration plots of pollinator habitat across Sanders County and three seed hand out days.

 - Continue involvement with the Lower Clark Fork Watershed Group (LCFWG) on outreach to landowners regarding restoration opportunities, best practices, and ongoing restoration projects.